-A small number of Southern Elephant seals breed in October on several eastern beaches (AMLR, pers. comm.
+A small number of southern elephant seals breed in October on several eastern beaches (U.S. AMLR, pers. comm.
 2000; Torres, pers. comm.
 2002).
-On 2 Nov 1999 34 pups were counted on beaches south of Condor Hill (AMLR, unpublished data).
-During the 2008-09 season, a total of 34 Southern Elephant seal pups were born at Cape Shirreff and an additional six were born on a small sandy point between Cape Shirreff and Punta Oeste (Goebel et al. 2009).
-Groups of non-breeding Southern Elephant seals are also present, while isolated animals, mainly juveniles, may be found on various beaches.
-The foraging behavior of Southern Elephant seals has been studied using satellite tracking of animals tagged at Cape Shirreff and analyzed in relation to the physical properties of the water column (Huckstadt et al. 2006; Goebel et al. 2009).
-Seals were found to forage as far afield as the Amundsen Sea and one animal was observed travelling 4700 km due west of the Antarctic Peninsula.
+On 2 Nov 1999 34 pups were counted on beaches south of Condor Hill (U.S. AMLR, unpublished data).
+During the 2008/09 season, a total of 40 southern elephant seal pups were born near Cape Shirreff (Goebel et al. 2009).
+During the 2010/11 season a total of 31 pups were born near Cape Shirreff pups (Goebel et al. 2014).

+Groups of non-breeding southern elephant seals are also present, while isolated animals, mainly juveniles, may be found on various beaches.
+The maximum number of southern elephant seals during the 2010/11 season at Cape Shirreff was 221 individuals (Goebel et al. 2014).
+The foraging behavior of southern elephant seals has been studied using satellite tracking of animals tagged at Cape Shirreff and analyzed in relation to the physical properties of the water column (Huckstadt et al. 2006; Goebel et al. 2009).
+Seals were found to forage as far afield as the Amundsen Sea and one animal was observed travelling 4,700 km due west of the Antarctic Peninsula.

-Weddell seals, Leopard seals and Crabeater seals have been observed on the Cape Shirreff peninsula and are the subject of monitoring programs (O'Gorman 1961; Bengtson et al. 1990; Oliva et al. 1988; Torres 1995; Goebel, pers. comm.
-2010).
-Monitoring of leopard seal predation on the Antarctic fur seal pup population was initiated in 2001-02 and was recorded during the 2003-04 Antarctic season (Vera et al. 2004).
-Leopard seals hauling out at Cape Shirreff have been fitted with satellite trackers to monitor their foraging range and dispersal.
-Observations of leopard seal feeding behaviour and pup survival studies suggest that they consume up to half of all Antarctic fur seal pups born within the Area each year (Goebel et al. 2008, 2009,).
-During the 2008-09 field season, DNA samples were collected from four seal species at Cape Shirreff and stored in the Southwest Fisheries Science Center DNA archives (Goebel et al. 2009).
-Humpback whales (Megaptera novaeangliae) have been observed in the offshore area immediately to the north-east of the Area (Cox et al. 2009).
+Weddell seals, leopard seals and crabeater seals have been observed, although do not breed, on the Cape Shirreff peninsula and are the subject of monitoring programs (O'Gorman 1961; Bengtson et al. 1990; Oliva et al. 1988; Torres 1995; Goebel, pers. comm.
+2015).
+During the 2010/11 season the maximum recorded number of Weddell seals was 48 individuals, 19 individuals of leopard seals and 2 individuals of crabeater seals (Goebel et al. 2014).
+Monitoring of leopard seal predation on the Antarctic fur seal pup population was initiated in 2001/02 and was recorded during the 2003/04 Antarctic season (Vera et al. 2004).
+Leopard seals hauling out at Cape Shirreff have been fitted with HD video cameras, GPS and time-depth recorders to monitor their foraging range, and hunting strategies (Krause et al. 2015).
+Observations of leopard seal feeding behaviour and pup survival studies suggest that they consume up to half of all Antarctic fur seal pups born within the Area each year (Goebel et al. 2008, 2009).
+In addition to fur seal pups and penguins, leopard seals were found to take two species of demersal fish (Gobionotothen gibberifrons and Notothenia coriiceps), and scavenge carcasses of fur seals and penguins (Krause et al. in press).
+DNA samples are frequently collected from four seal species at Cape Shirreff and stored in the Southwest Fisheries Science Center DNA archives (Goebel et al. 2009).
+During the 2009/10, 2010/11, 2011/12, and 2014/15 summer seasons, researchers deployed archival tags on Antarctic fur seals, along with Weddell seals and leopard seals, to monitor their behavior over the winter period (Goebel et al. 2014).
+Unmanned aerial system (UAS) surveys were conducted in 2010/11 and 2012/13 which were successful in estimating the abundance and size of seals (Goebel et al. 2015).